boondocking

 5. Propane Heater

-After a few days outdoors, you’re probably going to start to stink.
+After a few days outdoors, you’ll probably start to stink.
 That’s okay, but you don’t want the inside of your RV to take on your musky essence.
 That being said, without hookups, your water source will be limited.
 Stretch your water by investing in a water-saving showerhead.

 What Vehicles Can Be Used For Boondocking?